wp-plugins/jquery-slider/readme.txt

 Slides can be added as post type slide from slides menu.

-Tags: jQuery, Slider, Gallery, Plugin, Widget
-Requires at least: 2.8
-Tested up to: 3.4
-Stable tag: 1.3
-License: GPLv2

-You can see its working demo here: http://www.wp-contents.com/jquery-slider/
+You can see its working demo here: http://www.iwebrays.com/jquery-slider.html

 == Installation ==